JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 Officially supported spack-stack 1.6.0 installations (tier 1)
 =============================================================

-Ready-to-use spack-stack 1.6.0 installations are available on the following, fully supported platforms.
-This version supports JEDI-Skylab and various UFS Applications (UFS Weather Model, EMC Global Workflow, GSI, UFS Short Range Weather Application).
+Ready-to-use spack-stack 1.6.0 installations are available on the following fully supported platforms.
+This version supports JEDI-Skylab and various UFS and related applications (UFS Weather Model, EMC Global Workflow, GSI, UFS Short Range Weather Application).
 Amazon Web Services AMI are available in the US East 1 or 2 regions.

 On selected systems, developmental versions / release candidates are installed that are newer than spack-stack 1.6.0 (see following table).
 For information on the spack-stack 1.6.0 releases on this platforms, please revert to version 1.6.0 of the documentation (https://spack-stack.readthedocs.io/en/1.6.0/PreConfiguredSites.html#pre-configured-sites-tier-1).